vakor50/Web-Of-Connections/README.md

 - Use Wikipedia API (MediaWiki) so you can make a web of links off a wikipedia page
 - First run loads all external links (Ext)
 - Second and future runs load  external links from Ext and creates connections between pages that link to each other (doesn't run on non-wikipedia external links for simplicity)

+Data Formatting
+- In the print display, make the different nodes collapsable

 ## Version 2